jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 ### Log rotation

-The concept of log rotation existed under syslog and rsyslog but no longer exist under journald.
-Before you could use the ```/etc/logrotate.conf``` file but it is no longer needed.
-Also each application may still write to a discrete syslog, but all those logs are then copied up by journald trying to be the single central repository for logs.
+The concept of log rotation existed under syslog and rsyslog when logs were simple text files, but no longer exists under journald.
+This was accomplished by the ```/etc/logrotate.conf```.
+Applications may still write to a discrete syslog (or may not), but all logs are then copied by journald, which systemd made the central repository for logs.

-When viewing a older syslog style text log you can use the ```tail -f``` command and it will auto-update if there is new content automatically.
+When viewing an older syslog style text log you can use the ```tail -f``` command and it will auto-update if there is new content automatically.
 This command can be very helpful if you are watching a log for some particular output - can you find the journald equivalent?  ```journalctl --follow --since=-1day```

 You can find the systemd journald log rotation and collection specifics [here](http://www.freedesktop.org/software/systemd/man/journald.conf.html "journald.conf"): [^101]